musesum/MuFlo/README.md

 There are several Graphical versions of visualizing data flow.
 An experiment with an earlier version of Flo (called Tr3), can be found [here](https://www.youtube.com/watch?v=a703TTbxghc&t=5s&ab_channel=Ikoino)

 There have been extensive experiments of outputting a D3.JS force directed graph.
 With the advent of Spatial Computing, it at maybe worth creating a force directed graph directly in Swift/C++.
+Perhaps implementing the directed graph in 3D space may resolve some delimmas around complexity.
+Muriel Cooper explored some of these idea at MIT Media Lab.

 ### Security